mjbots/moteus/moteus/moteus_register_map.md

 motion when reaching the given position.
 NaN / maximal negative mean no limit is applied.

-### 0x024 - Feedforward current ###
+### 0x024 - Feedforward torque ###

 Type: int8, int16, int32, float
 Mode: Read/write

-When in kPosition mode, add the given feedforward current after applying all regular control loops.
+When in kPosition mode, add the given feedforward torque after applying all regular control loops.
+Note, this is the torque after any gearboxes.

 ### 0x025 - Commanded kp scale ###